Roy-Angeles/Roy-Angeles/README.md

-- Hi, I’m @Roy-Angeles
+- Hi, I’m @Roy-Angeles.
-- I’m a Computer Science Graduate
+- I’m a Computer Science Graduate.
 - I have been in the Oil & Gas industry for the more 10 years.
 - I’m currently taking up the Udacity's Front End Web Development Nanodegree program and hopefully go back again to tech industry as front-developer.